shuozhixu/JAP_2025/README.md

 ## Machine learning models

-Based on all data, we then train one or more machine learning (ML) models, following [another GitHub repository](https://github.com/RichardBrinlee/Material-research).
-The inputs of the ML models include (i) vacancy formation energies of elements in pure metals, (ii) chemical compositions of alloys, and (iii) the specific element in a certain alloy.
-The outputs of the ML models are the vacancy formation energies of elements in alloys.
+Based on all data, we then train four machine learning models, hosted on [another GitHub repository](https://github.com/MahshadFani/ML-JAP-2025).
+The inputs of the ML models include (i) chemical compositions of the material and (ii) the identity of the specific element in a certain material.
+The outputs of the ML models are the vacancy formation energies of that specific element in that specific material.

 ## Reference